February – May 2016

 This is one organisation that doesn’t charge you for volunteering and hope it won’t in the future.
 Understandably, you will have to pay your way for everything.
-The standard working week is a 9 am-5 pm, Monday-Friday, so thrown right back into work after 13 months…
+The standard working week is a 9 am-5 pm, Monday-Friday, so thrown right back into work, after not working for 13 months.

-This time we worked mainly on a new Social Enterprise venture, which was in its infancy when we arrived.
-The ideas needed further brainstorming and documenting into a Business Plan to submit to Donors for funding.
+This time we worked mainly on a new Social Enterprise venture, which was in its infancy on our arrival.
+The ideas needed further brainstorming and documenting into a Business Plan to submit to Donors to win funding.

 Many weeks saw us also working some hours on a Saturday.
-However, knowing this was helping the establishment of a new cafe venture and training of disadvantaged migrant Burmese students, so as to offer students further opportunities, made Saturday work a pleasure.
+Although, knowing this is helping the establishment of a new cafe venture and training of disadvantaged migrant Burmese students, so as to offer students further opportunities, makes Saturday work a pleasure.

-Other tasks included researching a suitable cafe and training facility premise, developing a Training Curriculum, and designing the cafe’s layout.
-After settling on a premise, the working out of building materials and cafe equipment was also required.
+Other tasks include researching a suitable cafe and training facility premise, developing a Training Curriculum, and designing the cafe’s layout.
+After settling on a premise, the working out of building materials and cafe equipment is also required.

-Time disappeared much too quickly and it’s a shame that we didn’t get to experience the implementation of the Social Venture cafe as we were involved in the groundwork, which helped to gain funding.
-The building/renovation of the café would be both challenging and rewarding to say the least.
-I’m sure Mark is more than competent to handle this piece of work!
+Time disappeared much too quickly and it’s a shame that we didn’t get to experience the implementation of the Social Venture cafe after being involved in the groundwork, which helped to win funding.
+The building/renovation of the café is both challenging and rewarding but I’m sure that Mark is more than competent to handle this piece of work.

-The cafe’s opening deadline is for November 2016, which in Thailand’s sea of Red Tape and bureaucracy, almost impossible to achieve.
+The cafe’s opening deadline is for November 2016, which I believe that in Thailand’s sea of red tape and bureaucracy, almost impossible to achieve.